Kushner Companies' Pitch To Chinese Investors Raises Conflict Of Interest Questions

 Kushner Companies "apologizes if that mention of [Meyer's] brother was in any way interpreted as an attempt to lure investors," it said in a statement emailed to NPR, adding that it was not her intention.
 It said the One Journal Square project would provide millions in tax revenue and bring in thousands of construction jobs to New Jersey.

-The event was organized by QWOS, a firm that assists Chinese citizens access U.S. green cards through investments.
+The event was organized by QWOS, a firm that helps Chinese citizens access U.S. green cards through investments.
 Its advertising highlights the controversial EB-5 visa program, which provides a path to a green card to foreign nationals who invest at least half a million dollars and create 10 full-time jobs.

 "Invest $500,000 and immigrate to the United States," said one pamphlet for the event to raise money for the project, according to the Post.